binaryberry/bookmark-collector/README.md

 ##Can I see the tests?

-Yes.
+Oui!
 First clone the repo:
 ```shell
 $ git clone https://github.com/binaryberry/bookmark-collector.git
 ```